 - Expand efforts to reduce, reuse, recycle and return what we normally throw away

-- Establish tax incentives to expand and develop local, organic farming and agriculture
+- Establish tax incentives to support, expand and develop local, sustainable farming and agriculture

 - Improve and expand public transportation in the Adirondack region

-- Make sure all lakes and streams that provide or flow into drinking water systems are labelled Class A streams and not used for waste
+- Make sure all lakes and streams that provide or flow into drinking water systems are labelled Class A streams (no waste)

 - Monitor cancer-causing pollution and invasive species in our rivers, lakes and ponds

-- Release the New York Department of Health’s studies on cancer clusters in our District.
+- Release the New York Department of Health’s studies on cancer clusters in our Distric